grame-cncm/embaudio/web/docs/lectures/lecture5.md

 Note that we multiply the output by 0.5 to normalize the output gain.

 The [`filtered-noise`](https://github.com/grame-cncm/embaudio20/tree/master/examples/filtered-noise)) example program for the LyraT demonstrates the use of `OneZero.cpp` by feeding [white noise](#white-noise) in it.
 The value of \(b_1\) can be changed by pressing the "Mode" button on the board, give it a try!

+## Exercises

+### LFO: Low Frequency Oscillator

+An LFO is an oscillator whose frequency is below the human hearing range (20 Hz).
+LFOs are typically used to create vibrato.
+In that case, the frequency of the LFO is usually set to 6 Hz.

+Modify the [crazy-saw example](https://github.com/grame-cncm/embaudio20/tree/master/examples/crazy-saw) so that notes are played slower (1 per second) and that some vibrato is added to the generated sound.

+### Towards the DX7

+The DX7 carried out frequency modulation over a total of six oscillators that could be patched in [different ways](https://forum.sequential.com/index.php?topic=1114.20).
+So FM is not limited to two oscillators...
+Try to implement an FM synthesizer involving 3 oscillators instead of one.
+They should be connected in series: 3 -> 2 -> 1.